r-moruju/CI_PP1_TH/README.md

 Google fonts has been imported and "Josefin Sans" has been used for all the text inside the website with sans-serif as a fallback.
 Only for the logo has been used "Lobster" with cursive as a fallback which match the shop outside sign.

+### Structure
+The page is structured in a well know, recognizable, user friendly, and easy to learn way.
+Upon arriving to the website the user sees a familiar type of navigation bar with the barber shop logo on the left side and the navigation links to the right.
+The website consists of four separate pages:
+- A homepage with a sections about opening hours, services, address and little description about the business
+- An about page where more description is given and also what product are being used
+- A gallery page with customers images and their reviews
+- A contact page with a contact form

 ### Wireframes

 <details><summary>Home</summary>